jonathanlermitage/intellij-extra-icons-plugin/FAQ.md

 Finally, Extra Icons is still:
 - free (MIT license).
 You can do what you want with it.
 - partially gratis: you can get the sources, remove the code that asks for a JetBrains license, repackage the plugin, then install it in your IDE at no cost.
 This is legal, and this is why I will stick to the MIT license.
 You only have to pay if you want to install the plugin from the JetBrains marketplace.
 - opensource: you can learn from the project's source code, you can contribute (I will send free licenses to contributors, because I think `contributing == supporting`) and - this is only my opinion - this is the meaning of OSS: sharing **and** contribution.
+Also, you can stay on 1.69 release (or reinstall this version) as it requires no license.

 Again, this is the short answer.
 I could talk about this for hours, but not on the Internet :-)
 Thx for your understanding, and many THX to supporters and contributors.